engsevvalbilgin/QuizSystemProject/README.md

 - **Quiz and Exam Creation**: Teachers can create quizzes with multiple-choice and open-ended questions.
 - **Automatic Grading**: An automatic grading system for multiple-choice questions.
 - **Email Notifications**: Students are notified via email about assigned quizzes, exams, and results.
-- **Results Tracking**: Students can view their quiz and exam results, while teachers can manage the results.
+- **Results Tracking**: Students can view their quiz results, while teachers can manage the results.

 ---